Kitura/BlueCryptor/README.md

 ## Restrictions

-The following algorithms are not available on Linux since they are not supported by *OpenSSL*.
+The following algorithm is not available on Linux since it is not supported by *OpenSSL*.
-- Digest: MD2, SHA1
+- Digest: MD2
-- HMAC: SHA1

 In all cases, use of unsupported APIs or algorithms will result in a Swift `fatalError()`, terminating the program and should be treated as a programming error.